divakaivan/divakaivan/README.md

 ## Currently working on :
  - Making a Flask api that reads and sends data from a csv that has LoL pro data.
  - Learning Kotlin
- - Going over the exercises from [epicreact.dev](https://twitter.com/kentcdodds/status/1280710694640291840) in each repo
+ - Going over the free exercises from [epicreact.dev](https://twitter.com/kentcdodds/status/1280710694640291840) in each repo
  - Continuosly learning React hooks

 ## Recently finished: